Lambton railway station: Passenger terminal

 Plans were issued and tenders for construction called in March 1880.
 The front was to face Waterloo Quay.(a few weeks later this was changed to Featherston Street) The Evening Post described it as "a plain and unpretending" building, of one storey, 150 feet long, 20 feet high and 16 feet wide (or 45 metres long, 6 metres high and 5 metres wide).
 The main platform was to be of asphalt and extend 400 feet (120 metres) to the rear of the station covered by an overhanging verandah.
 A second platform for arrivals would have no cover.
 The materials were principally tōtara and kauri.
 "The result will not be an imposing addition to the architectural features of Wellington" said the Evening Post.
 The station cost £2,294.

 A letter to The Evening Post noted that though Municipal building regulations were not binding on the Crown in England the Crown always observes them.
 The Government chose to ignore the city's by-law prohibiting building in combustible materials in that locality.

+Once it was built it was clear the new passenger station restricted access to the Railway Wharf.
+A much greater than expected increase in wharf traffic forced its removal.
+In January 1884 it was proposed to move the building a few chains further north.
+Accommodating the Manawatu line was also mentioned.

+Removal

+A temporary platform and booking office was put up fifteen chains or 300 metres north of the present station at the bottom of Sydney Street now Kate Sheppard Place.
+It was to be ready to open after Sunday 15 February 1885.